-A minor in Women's Studies will be recognized when a student has successfully completed twenty-one semester hours of courses in Women's Studies, including 101 or 102, 302, and five other Women's Studies courses, at least one of which is at the 400 level.
-Courses must be selected from List A offerings only.
+A minor in Women's Studies will be recognized when a student has successfully completed twenty-one semester hours of courses in Women's Studies, including 101 or 102, and either 302 or 403.
+At least six-semester hours must be at the 300- or 400-level.